Atropos-Dad/Chiper/README.md

   ![SDL2](https://img.shields.io/badge/SDL2-1E1E1E?style=for-the-badge&logo=sdl&logoColor=white)
   ![License](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)

-  **A high-performance CHIP-8 Interpreter written in Rust with SDL2**
+  **Another rust CHIP-8 Interpreter written in Rust with SDL2**

 </div>

 ---

+This was done MOSTLY for fun and learning, but I do think this is pretty cute and has some features I think make chip8 experiences nicer!
+Mostly the *phosphor* effect which mitigates some of the [chip8's flicker](www.reddit.com/r/EmuDev/comments/n9dcli/is_chip_8_emulator_flicker_normal/).
+Some stuff still needs to be done (especially interpreting the whole suite of chip8 derivatives!).

 ## ✨ Features